 Read on to find out how well you know your logos.

-You might also like:Can you name who said these famous quotes?
+You may also like:Can you name who said these famous quotes?

 Known for unique packaging and signature stacking, Pringles' logo features a cartoon gentleman known as Julius Pringle.
 Look closer at the word Pringles on the can, and you'll also see that the dot on top of the letter 'I' is actually a chip!